United States Service Flags

 The Gold Star Lapel Button is made up of a gold star 1/4 inch in diameter mounted on a purple disk 3/4 inch in diameter.
 The star is surrounded by gold laurel leaves in a wreath 5/8 inch in diameter.
 The opposite side bears the inscription, "United States of America Act of Congress, August 1966," with space for engraving the initials of the recipient.

-The Gold Star Lapel Button is distributed (free of charge) from the Department of Defense to the widow, widower (remarried or not), each parent (mother, father, stepmother, stepfather, mother through adoption, father through adoption, and foster parents who stood in loco parentis), each child, each brother, each sister, each half-brother, each half-sister, each step-child, and each adopted child of a member of the Armed Forces of the United States who lost his or her life under any of the following conditions:
+The Gold Star Lapel Button is distributed (free of charge) from the Department of Defense to the widow, widower (remarried or not), each parent (mother, father, stepmother, stepfather, mother through adoption, father through adoption, and foster parents who stood in loco parentis), each child, each brother, each sister, each half-brother, each half-sister, each step-child, and each adopted child of a member of the Armed Forces of the United States who lost their life under any of the following conditions:

 - During World War I, World War II, or any subsequent period of armed hostilities in which the United States was engaged before July 1, 1958, and anytime after June 30, 1958.